Updated: August 13, 2021

 Faculty/Staff Parking Permits

-If you have placed your parking permit on hold and need to reactivate it, you will need to complete/submit the Take My Parking Permit Off Hold form.
+If you have placed your parking on hold and need to reactivate it, you will need to complete/submit the Take My Parking Permit Off Hold form.
 If you request to take your permit off of hold during the fall semester, your preferred lot may not be available.
-If you prefer to leave your permit on hold, you may do so.
 Occasional parking during the fall semester may be accommodated by purchasing a short term temporary permit or paying in one of the hourly pay-to-park lots on a space available basis.
 Please refer to the campus interactive map’s visitor parking page which displays locations for all CU Boulder hourly parking lots.

 ParkMobile allows you to pay for parking in short term parking areas by phone or smartphone app (contactless payment options).
 To begin using this service, create your account with ParkMobile today.

 Impacts to Transportation Services on campus continue to evolve.
 Check back for updates as information contained on this page is subject to change.

 Buff Buses (campus shuttles):